112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Maquis in Central France, no FFI inside France as we fought our way through?
 How many more American lives do you think we would have lost?

 <div id="96"><em>96.
-“Why don't French soldiers ever clean their uniforms ?”</em></div>
+“Why don’t French soldiers ever clean their uniforms ?”</em></div>

 The French soldier got only _one_ full uniform issued to him.
 It is impossible for him to draw another; it is almost impossible for him to purchase another.

 Cleaning takes three to four weeks in France.

-Why don't they use cleaning fluid?
-Because they don't have cleaning fluid.
+Why don’t they use cleaning fluid?
+Because they don’t have cleaning fluid.

-Why don't they wash their unifroms?
+Why don’t they wash their unifroms?
 They do — but with a very poor ersatz soap.
 It is the only soap they can get.

 The French soldier got paid 800 francs _a month_ ($16) until September, 1945,